 Vanilla Yogurt Drizzle:

 1/3 cup smooth yogurt (unsweetened coconut or soy)

-2-4 tsps rice malt/maple syrup (add to taste)
+2-4 tsps brown rice or maple syrup (add to taste)

 Drop or two of fresh lemon juice (optional)